 Wath High Street - Then (above) and Now (below)

-My father worked as a bricklayer for a local building firm called Tabors (who operated out of West Melton and had a great old cream coloured lorry which fascinated me when I was a kid).
+My father worked as a bricklayer for a local building firm called Tabors which operated out of West Melton, and had a great old cream-coloured lorry which fascinated me when I was a kid.

 Park Road Infants School

 My earliest recollections are of Park Road Infants school.
 I can remember vividly how warm and colourful the school seemed in the midst of winter, due mainly, I suppose, to the central heating (a luxury we did not have at home).

 As far as I can recall, we didn’t actually do a lot of work at Park Road; Just lots of painting and playing around in sandpits and water tanks and such.
 I loved painting and playing Thunderbirds in the sandpit.

 Some of my most vivid memories from this time are Harvest Festival time when we would put together baskets of fruit to take to the old folk at the retirement village and Christmas, when we would invariably chuck on a nativity play.
 One year I actually scored a starring role as one of the three wise men but swapped it due to stage fright for the role of ‘Pedro, from Mexico’ (Don’t ask!).

 Winter seemed much colder back in the 1960s, and my sister and I would often slip and slide our way up Park Road to school on the ice and in thick slush and snow.

 While I was in Infants school, a firm of builders called “Wimpey” completely ruined the view from my bedroom window by bulldozing the orchard I used to play in behind our back garden and building a bloody great big estate.